Definition and Description of Stickybacks

 They were tiny black and white portraits, produced cheaply and quickly, for a new mass market - the working classes.
 At this time serious commercial photographers were producing cabinet photographs, cartes de visite, various mounted enlargements and postcard format portraits.
 Their business was directed towards a middle class clientele, and having your portrait taken was still a serious and expensive business.
 The stickyback photographer made the process not only affordable, but also fun, often with advertisements plastered over their premises.
-Some photographers taking up this style of photography incorporated the word "Stickyback" or some variation into their business names.
+Some photographers taking up this style of photography incorporated the word "Stickyback" or some variation into their business or studio names.
 For others, this could have been simply an addition to a range of services already offered.
 Many of their clients had never been photographed before and for some, 12 portraits for sixpence, or even at times for three pennies, was an exciting experience.
 The clientele attracted to the Stickybacks establishment would have been very different to those attracted to a top photographic studio; hence a number of newspaper advertisements by Stickyback studios for doorkeepers.
 The price was such that some clients would have been tempted to return and provide the photographer with repeat business.
 A newspaper report on a travelling stickyback photographer in Cookstown commented, no doubt with some exaggeration, that "the inordinate vanity of some of the local shop assistants has led them to get upwards of twenty dozen of photos taken"

 Main stream professional photographers referred to their stickyback colleagues in disparaging terms, sneering at their inferior products, which were produced to an affordable price for a new customer.

 Stickyback photographers exposed their plates in cameras with multi-position camera backs.
 This allowed them to take multiple tiny images on a single plate, much reducing their costs.
 Examples of two different multi-purpose backs by Marion are shown on our site here .
-Stickyback photographers also used multi positioning printing frames, allowing them to make multiple prints from the same negative onto strips of photographic paper.
+Stickyback photographers also used multi positioning printing frames, allowing them to make multiple prints from the same part of a negative onto strips of photographic paper.
 A number of camera manufacturers produced multi-position camera backs, but some photographers, interested in this trade, patented special stickyback camera backs and printing apparatus.
 Some of those involved in designing and patenting stickyback equipment included Spiridione Grossi, Dennis Benjamin Seaman, and George Thomas Bayley.
 The writer is not aware of the survival of any specific stickyback photographic equipment and would welcome any information on this topic.

 Higher volume low cost portraiture posed a particular problem for the photographer – when the subject picked up their prints, how to match the right print to each sitter and to do so quickly?
 Someone photographed for the first time might well not recognise their own likeness.
 Many stickyback photographers matched the client to their photograph by showing a negative, job or ticket number within the image itself, matched to the customer's ticket or a written list in the studio.
 The number was sometimes shown by the simple expedient of hanging a slate on the backdrop, scratching the number on the slate and including this in the photograph.
 Sometimes the number was recorded using a counter inside the camera which simultaneously photographed the internal counter and the sitter.
 Sometimes a number was propped up on the studio floor and included in the image.

-Some Stickyback photographers posed their sitters under, or behind, a sign board bearing the studio name and address and the negative or job number portrayed.
+Some Stickyback photographers posed their sitters under, or behind, a sign board bearing the studio name and address and the negative or job number.
 These often have the name "Stickyback" on the sign board, making it simple to identify these as Stickyback photographs.
 These photographs were usually printed and sold in strips, sometimes attached vertically and sometimes horizontally.
-Invariably the customer cut up the strip after purchase.
+Usually the customer cut up the strip after purchase.
 This meant that sometimes photos survive with the sign board at the bottom, sometimes at the top of the image.
 Sometimes the whole sign board was trimmed from the image altogether, sometimes a tiny fragment can be found with the very edge of the lettering visible.
-But most stickyback photographers did not use a sign board and found some other way of inserting a reference number into their images.
+But it seems safe to assume that many stickyback photographers did not use a sign board and found some other way of inserting a reference number into their images.
 Some scratched the number into their negatives.
 In an advertisement in 1907, Sharp and Hitchmough, of 101-103 Dale Street, Liverpool, described numbering systems they had sold: "one form of which was, and still is, employed, consists in a frame, bearing a number at its lower extremity, which is suspended behind the sitter so that the figures appear at the upper edge of the negative.
 This position is adjusted by a balancing weight which the operator moves while focussing the sitter.
 Such a system, though valuable, is less satisfactory than one in which the numbering device is concealed from view in the camera itself" (The British Journal Photographic Almanac 1907 p614)

 The size of the stickyback photograph is variable, particularly bearing in mind that they have probably been trimmed by the owner after purchase.
 The largest tend to be up to 60 x 40 mm, the smallest 28 x 35 mm.
 Where the photographer has used a Stickyback" sign board, the whole board is often only visible when the photographer has posed two or more sitters together in a landscape format.
 Where a photographer using a sign board has taken a portrait of a single individual then usually only part of the signboard is visible.